Efficient Video Transformers with Spatial-Temporal Token Selection: Experiments

+We observe that models equipped with our \system exhibit favorable complexity/accuracy trade-offs at the two complexity levels.
+Notably, our MViT-B16-$\text{T}^0_{0.9}$-$\text{S}^4_{0.9}$ achieves comparable results with the recent TimeSformer~\cite{gberta_2021_ICML} while requiring only 47\% of the computational cost.
+Similarly, our VideoSwin-B-$\text{T}^0_{0.6}$ outperforms the recent video transformers (\eg, TimeSformer-HR~\cite{gberta_2021_ICML}, Mformer-HR~\cite{patrick2021keeping}) while saving more than 50\% in computation.
+It is also worth mentioning that for both two base models, our \system is capable of saving at least $10\%$ of the computational cost with less than $1\%$ accuracy drop.

-\textbf{Extension to Something-Something-V2 (SSV2).} We also conduct experiments on Something-Something-V2.
-Given that MViT~\cite{fan2021multiscale} has not provided the pretrained models on SSV2, we only evaluate \system using the Video Swin Transformer as backbone.
-Table~\ref{tab:sthv2-comparison} presents the results of \system and comparisons with state-of-the-art methods.
-We observe that using similar computation, \system outperforms other models by large margins, \eg, Swin-B-$\text{T}^0_{0.5}$ achieves an accuracy of $67.2\%$, $2.8\%$ higher than ViViT-L/16$\times$2~\cite{arnab2021vivit}.
-Additionally, Swin-B-$\text{T}^0_{0.7}$ reduces the computational cost of the backbone model by $26.2\%$ with less than $1\%$ performance drop.
-We would like to point out that action recognition on SSV2 relies heavily on temporal information, and we believe the results by Swin-B-$\text{T}^0_{0.7}$ are competitive.
+We also conduct experiments on Something-Something-V2~\cite{goyal2017something} in Table~\ref{tab:sthv2-comparison}.
+Given that the pretrained models on MViT~\cite{fan2021multiscale} are not available on SSV2, we only evaluate \system using the VideoSwin Transformer as backbone.
+We observe that \system outperforms recent transformer models by a large margin with much less computational cost.
+For example, VideoSwin-B-$\text{T}^0_{0.6}$ achieves an accuracy of $68.1\%$, $2.7\%$ / $1.0\%$ higher than ViViT-L~\cite{arnab2021vivit} / Mformer-HR~\cite{patrick2021keeping}.
+We would like to point out that action recognition on SSV2 relies heavily on temporal information, and we believe that the competitive results of our VideoSwin-B-$\text{T}^0_{0.7}$ again verifies the effectiveness of our \system modules in selecting salient temporal tokens.